paholg/dimensioned-examples/src/rust-units-outside.md

 Now, we'll implement it using the handy `MapUnsafe` trait from `dimensioned`.
 It is so named because it gives us unlimited power over our value and its units, thereby disregarding all the dimensional safety that this library provides.
-It's a lot like the `unsafe` keyword, only in regards to dimensional safety instead of memory safety.
+It's a lot like the `unsafe` keyword, only for dimensional safety instead of memory safety.
 Once we've ensured that `norm2` is implemented correctly, we can rest easy knowing it will be safe to use.

 We could implement this a bit more simply if we only cared about it working for the `SI` unit system, but it's not that much more trouble to make it general, and now it will work with *any* unit system.

 The `norm2` funtion is a particulary nice case study for this pattern, because it's rather simple and yet involes changing both the value type and the units of our object.